Sbh321/encryptify/README.md

 5. **Create a pull request on GitHub to merge your changes into the main repository.**

-For any issues or questions, please open an issue on GitHub or contact the maintainers.
+For any issues or questions, please contact the owner.

 Happy coding!